 Injury car accident recovery for drivers without uninsured motorist coverage

 If you have been injured in a car accident without uninsured motorist coverage, you still may be able to receive compensation for your injuries.
 The laws surrounding your insurance claim are usually complex in nature, so it’s important to call a qualified San Diego personal injury attorney right away in order to preserve your legal rights.

-Call the Law Offices of Michael Pines, APC, car accident attorneys, at 1-858-551-2090 or contact us online for your free and confidential legal evaluation.
+Call the Pines Salomon Injury Lawyers, APC., car accident attorneys, at 1-858-551-2090 or contact us online for your free and confidential legal evaluation.